‘Game-changer’ DIY cervical screening test could be rolled out on NHS

 The test works by detecting human papillomavirus (HPV), a group of viruses which cause no symptoms but which can lead to cervical cancer.

-About 13 high-risk types of HPV are known to cause 99.7% of all cervical cancers.
+About 13 high-risk types of HPV are known to cause 99.7 per cent of all cervical cancers.

 A new trial, known as the King’s College London YouScreen trial, is the biggest to date and shows how the DIY kit can boost the numbers of women undergoing screening.